 Instruct the editor to modify section 12.2.11 as indicated:

 For other cases, the non-AP STA sends the identifier, if it has one and opts-in to using it, during the initial 4-way handshake in the EAPOL-Key message 2/4 and the AP sends a new identifier in the EAPOL-Key message 3/4.
-When the non-AP STA sends the opaque identifier, it shall send the most recently received value from an AP in the ESS without modification.
+The non-AP STA shall send the most recently received value from an AP in the ESS.

 References: